shrddr/i64edit/README.md

 Orphaned functions have no parent dir, and are only shown in list view but not in folder view.

-You can move them back into manually in IDA, or automate by using `--movefunc`, for example add function at 14003BD10 into dir#147:
+You can move them back into dir#147 manually in IDA, or automate by using `i64edit.py --movefunc`, for example put function at 14003BD10 into dir#147:

 ```
 python i64edit.py good.i64 --movefunc 14003BD10 147
 ```

-Uncorrrupted dirs we are not touching and after the fix they should be shown correctly with all their children.

 #### Method B
-If you have the project `online.i64` currently open in IDA and it looks alright, but is being saved to disk incorrectly:
+If you have the project `online.i64` currently open in IDA and it looks alright, but there is a chance it's alredy being saved to disk incorrectly:

 ```
 python i64edit.py online.i64 --check